Drawing elephants-How to draw elephants

 You can help prevent smudging by placing a plain piece of paper on your drawing.
 This method enables you to rest your hand on the page without coming into contact with the graphite.
 It also prevents any oils from your skin from contaminating the drawing.

-Drawing an elephant outline.
+How to draw an elephant outline.

 Once you have your initial elephant body outline you can begin to add some of the inner detail outlines.
 For instance the detail lines on the trunk and the creases in your elephant's belly and legs.
 You can also lightly outline the areas of contrasting tone like on the ears and between the legs.
 This can be seen on my elephant outline picture above.
 These are only minor details but they will help you as you begin to build your picture.
 They also act as visible guides for referencing your original picture when you begin adding your values and tones.